 All companies need a delivery driver and they are ready to pay you from $16,000 to $45,000.
 You are eligible for this job if you have a driver’s license.
 Once again, you don’t need any previous experience.
 The big advantage is that you will have a good flexible schedule.

 5. Veterinary Assistant

-These good entry level jobs are paid with approximately $25,000.
+These good entry-level jobs are paid approximately $25,000.
 So, if you are an animal lover then this job will be perfect for you.
 But be ready to lift up to 50 pounds (some animals are heavy).
 A high school diploma is required.
-Generally, you will have to complete a necessary certification, some of the hospital will be ready to give you all required knowledge.
+Generally, you will have to complete a necessary certification, some of the hospitals will be ready to give you all the required knowledge.

 6. Human Resources Assistant